MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/let-statement.md

 ## Example

-This example assigns the values of expressions to variables by using the explicit **Let** statement.
+This example assigns the values of literals to variables by using the explicit **Let** statement.

 ```vb
 Dim MyStr, MyInt